keepthrifty/keepthrifty.github.io/_posts/2016-04-28-the-big-short.md

 Those who do not learn from history are doomed to repeat it.
 Have we learned from what happened in 2007 so we don't end up there again?

-If you haven't yet watched "The Big Short", you really should stop reading this post right now and go reserve it from your local library, from a movie kiosk, or queue it up on Netflix or [Amazon][amazon-big-short].
+If you haven't yet watched "The Big Short", you really should stop reading this post right now and go reserve it from your local library.

 Seriously...I mean that - bookmark this page, go get it and then come back when you're done.
 I'll wait.